nerijusdu/go-portfolio/data/projects/vesa.md

 - React Hook Form

 Backend is build with Go and is using [Docker Engine SDK](https://docs.docker.com/engine/api/sdk).
-I'm not using any databae, just saving everything to json files, because there's not a lot of data and it's easier to share or duplicate your setup.
+I'm not using any database, just saving everything to json files, because there's not a lot of data and it's easier to share or duplicate your setup.